joseeden/joeden/docs/Linux/Linux Notes/020-Boot-Procedure.md

 ### Local VM GRUB Configuration

-For local VMs such as those created through VitualBox, the configuration may look different.
+For local VMs such as those created through VirtualBox, the configuration may look different.

 ```bash
 $ vim /etc/default/grub